Cozy Peach Kitchen

 Looking for more squash recipes?

-• Vegetarian Stuffed Acorn Squash
+Vegetarian Stuffed Acorn Squash

-• Fall Grain Bowls with Roasted Delicata Squash
+Fall Grain Bowls with Roasted Delicata Squash

-• One Pot Orzo with Roasted Butternut Squash
+One Pot Orzo with Roasted Butternut Squash

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

-📖 Recipe
+Recipe

 One half of a stuffed spaghetti squash topped with melted cheese and chopped parsley.

-Vegetarian Stuffed Spaghetti Squash
+Stuffed Spaghetti Squash

-Simple but satisfying, this spaghetti squash is packed with vegetables and vegetarian sausage for a nutritious weeknight meal.
+Simple but satisfying, this stuffed spaghetti squash is packed with vegetables and vegetarian sausage for a nutritious weeknight meal.

-Prep Time10 mins
+Prep Time 10 minutes mins

-Cook Time45 mins
+Cook Time 45 minutes mins

-Total Time55 mins
+Total Time 55 minutes mins

-Servings: 4 servings (4 squash halves)
+Servings 4 servings (4 squash halves)

 Ingredients